 That’s the last thing that I love about cleaning and organizing.
 That I get to reevaluate my things- my clothes, my kid’s toys, etc. and I can keep what we like and use and either sell or donate or throw out the rest.

 I also like putting away toys that we’ve outgrown or getting bored with to make it easier for them to play with the toys they like.
-Too many toys make it overwhelming for them to actually play.
+Too many toys make it overwhelming for them actually to play.
 We can always take down the toys when they want them, and it is as if they got something new all over again.
 (Frugal hack!
 New playing fun with old toys).Is anyone planning on doing a spring cleaning this year?
 When do you start?
 Click To Tweet

 Is anyone planning on doing spring cleaning this year?
 Whether it is combined with your Passover cleaning or not?
 Let me know!